 - Have an able-bodied companion accompany them and kill any animal wounded by the permit holder.
 The wounded animal must be killed using a legal weapon for the season and species designated on the tag.
-The companion must immediately attach the permit holder’s tag to the carcass of the animal.
-The companion is not required to possess a hunting license or tag, except a person accompanying a visually impaired hunter is required to possess a valid hunting license (OAR 635-065-0090(3))
+The companion must immediately complete the tagging procedure as described on General Hunting Regulations for the permit holder.
+The companion is not required to possess a hunting license or tag (OAR 635-065-0090(3)), except a person accompanying a visually impaired hunter is required to possess a valid hunting license and may shoot a game animal on behalf of the hunter while in the presence of the hunter (ORS 198.170).

 Assistance From Others

 Disabilities listed above must be permanent.
 A Disabilities Hunting and Fishing Permit will not be issued for temporary disabilities.
 Permits are valid for five calendar years.
 To renew a permit, the holder must submit a new, updated application form.